CVS cuts cost for generic EpiPen competitor

-CVS is cutting the price on a generic version of the EpiPen allergy treatment.
+CVS is cutting the price on a generic version of a competitor of the EpiPen allergy treatment.

 The drugstore chain announced Thursday that it will sell a generic version of Impax Laboratories (IPXL)' Adrenaclick treatment for $109.99 per two-pack, down from $200.